Optional Intro: Am-Em-Am-Em

 for there I know noone, neither noone does me,

-but should I not find her I'll return home no more
+I not find her I'll return home no more

 but like a pilgrim I will wander for the maid of Coolmore.